JonathanGzzBen/JotNote/README.md

 You can immediately define title and content, separating it with a `.`

-`jotnote add This is the title.
+`$ jotnote add This is the title.
 And this is the content`

 ```json
 {